Fast Track, Breakthrough Therapy, Accelerated Approval and Priority Review

 - An effect on a surrogate endpoint or intermediate clinical endpoint considered reasonably likely to predict a clinical benefit (i.e., the accelerated approval standard)

-- A significantly improved safety profile compared to available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy
+- A significantly improved safety profile compared with available therapy (e.g., less dose-limiting toxicity for an oncology agent), with evidence of similar efficacy

 A drug that receives Breakthrough Therapy designation is eligible for the following:

 - Intensive guidance on an efficient drug development program, beginning as early as Phase 1